paszu/3DSRepo/NTR-and-Cubic-Ninja.md

 6. Click the WAMP icon in your system tray, then click "Put Online"
 7. Use the command "ipconfig" in CMD to get your computer's IPv4 Address, you will need it soon
 8. Copy `ntr.bin` to the root of your SD card
+1. Create a folder named `files9` on the root of your SD card if it does not already exist
+2. Copy and merge the `3ds` folder from the Decrypt9WIP zip to root of your SD card

 ##### Section II - Updating